deeplearning4j/deeplearning4j/eigenvector.md

 * [Entropy & Information Gain](#entropy)
 * [Resources](#resources)

 This post introduces eigenvectors and their relationship to matrices in plain language and without a great deal of math.
+It builds on those ideas to explain covariance, principal component analysis, and information entropy.

 The *eigen* in eigenvector comes from German, and it means something like “very own.”
 For example, in German, “mein eigenes Auto” means “my very own car.”
 So eigen denotes a special relationship between two things.
 Something particular, characteristic and definitive.
 This car, or this vector, is mine and not someone else’s.